 On arrival at the target, the left shoulder remains up to protect the chin from the side, the right shoulder is loosely down, and the right fist is placed in front of the chin, the right upper and forearm rest on the body, the left foot is slightly bent in the forward slide, and the right foot is extended.
 At the end of the stroke, the left foot is brought back to the starting position.
 Following the movement of the initiating left foot, the left fist is brought to a standing position in the plane of the stroke.

 The described jab is the traditional and perhaps the simplest weapon of the pugilist.
 The preparation of the opponent and the possibilities offered by the ring require several variations of the jab.
+It’s not a typical knockout punch.
+Essentially, it’s a foundational movement that you can use to build a variety of boxing combinations, figure out your body’s transitions between stance and hit, etc.

 Here are also two crucial rules.